 Step 2: Apply paint to the backside of your leaf - the veiny part

 Step 3: Place your painted leaf, paint side down, onto your paper or canvas

 Step 4: Cover your leaf with wax paper and carefully roll over it with your brayer or rolling pin

 Step 5: Peel off your leaf and marvel at your design

 It's really quite simple, but a few tips for success: choose a leaf that lays flat and behaves.
 Leaves that are all willy-nilly won't make for good prints.
 Don't put too much paint on your leaf or you'll end up with a gloppy mess.
 Don't press too hard with your brayer, you want to make a print, not embed the leaf into the canvas.
 Try it out on a piece of scrap first and once you get the hang of it, print away!

 I had several odd frames that I painted black and I printed on a piece of canvas drop-cloth that I had in the studio.
 (You can purchase them relatively inexpensively at your local hardware store) Printing on paper will give you a more crisp image, but I was going for something loose and organic.
 Experiment!
 The leaves, ferns, and weeds all came from the backyard.
 I think it would also be fun to take a print from a slice of wood, or long vines....maybe I'll try that next.

 This is a great project for the kids too.
 Get them involved and see what happens.
+Maybe make some pillows, print on t-shirts, make one of a kind cards...so many possibilities!
 Have fun!